 Asking yourself about wishes and wants is a great way to begin any EFT session, and it can also be a really helpful tool to reach for when you're already in the middle of a session and you're not sure what to tap on next.

-We all have wishes and wants inside us, and identifying them can be a very effective way to discover the parts of ourselves that are hurting and ready to be healed.
+We all have wishes and wants, and identifying them can be a powerful way to discover the parts of ourselves that are hurting and ready to be healed.